jeetsh4h/jeetsh4h.github.io/education.md

 ## Lilavatibai Podar High School, Santacruz
 2007 - 2013
+- Competed in MARRS Speling Bee, at an international level in Abu Dhabi.
 - Came first in "Poems Come Alive", a poetry recitation competition.
 - Took part in the school's science fair.